robyvandamme/dotbump/README.md

 Bump the global.json SDK version.
 Use the 'minor' type option to bump the SDK to the latest minor or patch version for the current major version.
 Use the 'patch' type option to bump the SDK to the latest patch version for the current major version.

 USAGE:
-    dotbump sdk [OPTIONS]
+    dotnet dotbump sdk [OPTIONS]

 EXAMPLES:
-    dotbump sdk -o bump-sdk-result.json
-    dotbump sdk -t patch -o bump-sdk-result.json -s true dotbump sdk --type patch -f ./other/global.json
-    dotbump sdk --debug true --logfile log.txt
+    dotnet dotbump sdk -o bump-sdk-result.json --security-only true dotnet dotbump sdk -t patch -o bump-sdk-result.json -s true dotnet dotbump sdk --type patch -f ./other/global.json dotnet dotbump sdk --debug true --logfile log.txt

 OPTIONS:
     -h, --help             Prints help information
         --debug            Enable debug logging for troubleshooting
         --logfile          The file to send the log output to
     -t, --type             The bump type.
 Defaults to `minor`.
 Available options are `minor` and `patch`
     -f, --file             The global.json file to update.
 Defaults to
                            `./global.json`
     -o, --output           Output file name.
-The name of the file to write the result to.
+The name of the file to write the
+                           result to.
 The output format is json
-    -s, --security    Only bump the version if the new release is a security
+    -s, --security-only    Only bump the version if the new release is a
-                      release.
+                           security release.
 Defaults to false

 ```

-### Bump .NET Tools Versions (WIP)
+### Bump .NET Tools Versions (Planned for v0.2)

 Bumps .NET Tools versions to the latest minor or patch version.